 Vascular specimens are generally pressed flat and mounted on sheets, whereas cryptogam specimens are stored in packets inside boxes.
 Type specimens are stored in special enclosed folders at the beginning of each plant family or group.

-In addition to dried material, MEL has separate spirit and microscope slide collections.
+In addition to dried material, Royal Botanic Gardens Victoria has separate spirit and microscope slide collections.
 The spirit collection consists of over 9,000 jars containing plant material in 70% ethanol.
 These collections are stored in metal cabinets in a fire-proof room.
 The microscope slide collection contains over 4,000 slides, ranging from leaf cross-sections to pollen to algae, and is housed in special wooden cabinets with pull-out trays.

 Cronquist, A. (1988).
 The evolution and classification of flowering plants, 2nd edn.
 New York Botanical Garden, New York.